Police Officer Killed on His Wedding Day Alongside NYPD Detective in Horror Crash

 An off-duty New York police officer was killed on his wedding day when the high-end sports car he was in crashed into a tree, authorities confirmed.

-Newlywed Michael Colangelo, 31, was in the passenger seat of a rented 2018 Maserati driven by his friend, Detective John M. Martinez, when it veered off a roadway and struck a large tree around 11:30 on Sunday night, Police Maj.
+Newlywed Michael Colangelo, 31, was driving a rented 2018 Maserati with his friend, Detective John M. Martinez, when it veered off a roadway and struck a large tree around 11:30 on Sunday night, Police Maj.
 Pierce Gallagher said during a press conference Monday.

 Both men were pronounced dead at the scene, while a third male passenger was taken to a nearby hospital.